NLnetLabs/rpki-doc/source/routinator/running.rst

 :/rpsl:
      Returns the current set of VRPs in rpsl output format

+:/validity:
+     Returns the RPKI origin validation status of a specific BGP announcement by supplying the ASN and prefix in the path, e.g.
+     ``/validity?asn=12654&prefix=93.175.147.0/24``

 Please note that this server is intended to run on your internal network and doesn't offer HTTPS natively.
 If this is a requirement, you can for example run Routinator